Among the supplies the Wayne County Commissioners bought in 1884 to feed residents of the county poorhouse was $22 worth of corn from Napoleon Hagans.

 I first thought that the Kinchen Taylor in this ad was one of other Kinchen Taylors in Nash County in the antebellum period.
 However, a bit of research revealed that Kinchen Taylor of Fishing Creek had a son, Josiah, who died in late 1846 or early 1847.
 Josiah Taylor’s modest estate, administered by his brother-in-law Benjamin D. Mann, included no slaves.
 Nonetheless, it appears here that Josiah sold at least one slave who actually belonged to his father.
 Was this Lewis related to the “Big Lewis” listed in Kinchen’s estate in 1853?
 Was he ever captured?
 How many other Lewises were sold away from Kinchen’s plantation, their links to their families permanently sundered?
 (And their perplexed descendants, known to each other only via mysterious DNA matches, left to ponder lost connections.)

-When the call came, Nancy Balkcum‘s grandsons answered.
+When the call came, Hester Balkcum‘s grandsons answered.
 And paid.

 James Lucian Balkcum, born about 1839, son of Mariah Balkcum and William L. Robinson.
 Lucian was a Sampson County farmer when he enlisted as a private on 9 May 1861 in Company F, 20th North Carolina Infantry.
 He was captured 20 July 1864 at Stephenson’s Depot, Virginia, and confined at Camp Chase, Columbus, Ohio, where he died of variola on 4 Jan 1865.
 He is buried in the Confederate Cemetery in Columbus.